 Many pricing strategists consider the product line, rather than individual product items to be the appropriate unit of analysis.
 The objective of product-line pricing is to maximize profits for the total product line rather than to obtain the greatest profits for any individual item in the line.
-Marketers who do this are said to focus on total-profit pricing rather than on item profit pricing.
+Marketers who do this are said to focus on total-profit pricing rather than on item profit pricing purchase of blades that fit the razors.
+In a captive pricing strategy, the basic product is priced low, often below cost, but the high markup on supplies required to operate the basic product makes up for that low price.